Leaders.com

 7. You Require Time Alone to Revive

 While HSPs tend to be introverted, empaths are often introverted extroverts.
 Empaths enjoy the company and connection of others, but they typically need alone time to recharge.
-In an interview with Business Insider, Dr. Judith Orloff says, “An empath is an emotional sponge,” and therefore, “absorbs the stress and also the positive emotions into their own bodies from other people.”
-If you need ample alone time after engaging socially, this is a common indicator of being highly empathetic.
+In an interview with Business Insider, Dr. Orloff says, “An empath is an emotional sponge,” and therefore, “absorbs the stress and also the positive emotions into their own bodies from other people.”
+If you need ample alone time after engaging socially, this is a common indicator you might be a highly empathetic person.

 8. You Always Plan an “Exit”